Fighting Vipers: Characters

 A 19-year-old African-American born in Armstone City whose armor is themed after the protective gear for inline skating, including the skates themselves.
 Grace is making her living as a fashion model.
 Though she once dreamed of becoming a professional figure skater, her lover and coach betrayed her, leaving her disillusioned.
+She channels her anger into her fighting.
+In Fighting Vipers 2, Grace finds herself subjected to numerous workplace harassments; presumably as a result of the 'Viper Hunt.'